scipy/scipy/doc/source/tutorial/basic.rst

 Having meshed arrays like this is sometimes very useful.
-However, it is not always needed just to evaluate some N-dimensional function over a grid due to the array-broadcasting rules of Numpy and SciPy.
+However, it is not always needed just to evaluate some N-dimensional function over a grid due to the array-broadcasting rules of NumPy and SciPy.
 If this is the only purpose for generating a meshgrid, you should instead use the function :obj:`ogrid` which generates an "open" grid using :obj:`newaxis` judiciously to create N, N-d arrays where only one dimension in each